-McMaster Fires Iran Hawk from NSC
+McMaster Fires Iran Hawk From NSC

 This article was published jointly with Just Security.

-FP Staff Writer Jenna McLaughlin contributed to this report.
+FP staff writer Jenna McLaughlin contributed to this report.

-Photo Credit: MARK WILSON/Getty Images
+Photo credit: MARK WILSON/Getty Images